 What are Every Learner's Most Important Lessons?...

-Increasingly, both Education and Mental Health services are better informed about the prevalence of poor wellbeing in our young people;
+Education and Mental Health services are increasingly informed about the prevalence of poor wellbeing in today’s young people;

-10% of today’s children warrant a mental health diagnosis, but despite these alarming statistics, there are very few opportunities available
+10% of them warrant a mental health diagnosis, but despite these alarming statistics, there are very few opportunities

 for our children to meaningfully learn about the issues that affect their mental health.

-With all evidence pointing to a long overdue need to equip them with the knowledge and tools to both understand and manage their
+With all evidence pointing to a long overdue need to equip them with the knowledge and tools to understand and manage their

 Derbyshire Adult & Community Education Services (DACES) provides education for 14-19 year olds who cannot access mainstream education for reasons such as challenging behaviour, autism, school phobia, being in care etc., and consequently experience various wellbeing issues.

-In direct response to those, we've produced 20 lesson plans which; through a range of creative and practical activities; are all designed to enable teachers to authentically explore subjects such as resilience, anger, anxiety, sleep, peer-relationships, social isolation and screen-use with their learners;
+We've produced 20 responsive lesson plans which use a range of creative and practical activities; enabling teachers to authentically explore subjects such as resilience, anger, anxiety, sleep, peer-relationships, social isolation, screen-use and the ‘Adolescent Brain’ with their learners.

-Recognised by European education network ‘IMPADA’ as an example of good practice, you can read more about the project here (case study 35).
+Recognised by European education network ‘IMPADA’ as an example of good practice, these lessons help learners take responsibility for cultivating emotional wellness in themselves and their peers; Find out more here (case study 35).

 Impact on Learner's Wellbeing